FelixOnline/v2/content/articles/2013-11-12-firefighters-plan-another-strike.md

 subtitle: >
   Firefighters in England and Wales plan to strike on Wednesday 13th November between 10AM to 2PM.
 date: "2013-11-12 18:38:02 +0000"

 # Attributes from Felix Online V1
 id: "4049"
 old_path: /news/4049/firefighters-plan-another-strike
 aliases:
  - /news/4049/firefighters-plan-another-strike
+imported: true
+comments:
+ - Why is this the main story What has this got to do with Imperial Is the editor drunkCan someone explain why on earth Felix is reporting on the firefighters strikeOf course it affects Imperial students as it does everyone but this is clearly not Imperial news

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true